Running jobs

 wait

 This could be particularly challenging when other jobs depend on it, like in the database server scenario, where client jobs would need to start only if the database server is running.
-This can be achieved with job dependencies, but those dependencies have to be expressed using jobids, so having the server job's id changing at each re-submission will be difficult to handle.
+This can be achieved with job dependencies, but those dependencies have to be expressed using jobid numbers, so having the server job's id changing at each re-submission will be difficult to handle.

 scontrol requeue $SLURM_JOBID